6 Huel Side Effects: (diarrhea, headaches, gas)

 Quitting the Huel diet and returning to the usual meals may make you regain weight.
 Moreover, if you intentionally want to put on some pounds, consuming the Huel diet in a calorie surplus may serve the purpose.

-And if you are someone with underlying medical conditions but want to turn to the Huel diet for convenience or weight loss, it is better that you consult a medical expert or a nutritionist beforehand.
+Moreover, if you have underlying medical conditions but want to turn to the Huel diet for convenience or weight loss, you should consult a medical expert or a nutritionist beforehand.

 Important Disclaimer: The information contained on MAX HEALTH LIVING is intended for informational and educational purposes only.
 Any statements made on this website have not been evaluated by the FDA and any information or products discussed are not intended to diagnose, cure, treat, or prevent any disease or illness.
 Please consult a healthcare practitioner before making changes to your diet or taking supplements that may interfere with medications.